Zoran Ilić: National team

 He made his debut in the Hungary men's national handball team on 4 November 2020, in a Eurocup match against the Spain men's national handball team; Hungary won 32–29 but he did not score in the match.
 He was 9th with the Hungarian team at the 2021 Youth European Championship.
 He was included in the extended squad of the 2021 World Men's Handball Championship, but in the end he did not become a member of the reduced squad.
 As a member of the junior national team, he participated in the 2022 Junior European Championship where the Hungarian team finished 5th.
 He was included in the extended squad for the 2022 European Men's Handball Championship, but again did not make the cut for the reduced squad.
 He also participated in the 2023 World Men's Handball Championship as a member of the Hungary team (8th place, 9 matches / 10 goals).
 He participated in the 2023 Junior World Championship, where he was voted the best right back and Hungary won the silver medal.
 He also participated in the 2024 European Men's Handball Championship (5th place, 8 matches / 7 goals) followed by the 2024 Paris Olympics where the Hungarian team finished 10th (5 matches / 9 goals).
 He also participated in the 2025 World Men's Handball Championship as a member of the Hungary men's national handball team.
 (8th place, 7 matches / 26 goals).
+He also participated in the 2026 European Men's Handball Championship as a member of the Hungary men's national handball team.
+(10th place, 7 games / 21 goals).